5 Key Reports for Strategic Growth Planning on the Expansion Stage!

 The SOC 2 framework is based on five trust service principles (TSPs) that underpin SOC 2 compliance.
 These principles are:

 Security: The security principle requires that the organization has appropriate controls in place to protect against unauthorized access, disclosure, and destruction of data.
-This includes logical physical access control systems, encryption, and network security.
+This includes physical and logical access controls, encryption, and network security.

 • The availability principle requires that the organization’s systems and services are available for operation and use as agreed upon in the service level agreement (SLA).
 This includes monitoring of system availability, backup and recovery procedures, and disaster recovery plans.